Sony vows deeper restructuring, warns of another loss this year

 The Japanese consumer electronics giant, which warned on Wednesday of a second consecutive net loss for this financial year, is struggling to recover after being undercut by nimbler Asian rivals in its key markets.
 Domestic peer Panasonic Corp, by contrast, has turned around its business by embracing industrial products and pursuing more corporate clients rather than consumers.

-Sony said it would spend 135 billion yen (790.2 million pounds) on restructuring in the year to March 31, adding to the 177.4 billion yen it spent in the previous year, as it sells off its loss-making Vaio PC and disc storage businesses.
+Sony said it would spend 135 billion yen ($1.32 billion) on restructuring in the year to March 31, adding to the 177.4 billion yen it spent in the previous year, as it sells off its loss-making Vaio PC and disc storage businesses.

 It forecast those costs will push it into a 50 billion yen net loss for the 2014/15 financial year, its sixth loss in seven years.
 Combined, these losses amount to nearly 1 trillion yen.